drkieranwood/ardupilot_sitl_docker/README.md

 [WORK IN PROGRESS] This has now been expanded to include surface rovers, surface boats, and submarines (ROVs).

 ## Prerequisites/Installs Needed (last tested 02/11/2025)
+0) This will need a good amount of free storage space.
+Some of the apps below will consume multiple gigabytes of space.
 1) Download and install [Docker Desktop](https://www.docker.com/).
-   - This repository has all been developed and tested in the Windows AMD64 version, but there is no reason it shouldn't be portable in other OS/chipsets (that's the point of Docker). https://www.docker.com/
+   - This repository has all been developed and tested in the Windows AMD64 version, but there is no reason it shouldn't be portable in other OS/chipsets (that's the point of Docker).
    - Docker in Windows relies on an underlying WSL [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install), so ensure that all installs correctly too as needed.
+        - Docker might prompt and help handle this install on first launch (worked on Windows 11)
    - There is no need to make Docker accounts or sign up.
 It works without.
 2) Clone this repo using your favourite tool (e.g. [git](https://git-scm.com/)), or just click the "<> Code" button above and "Download ZIP" and extract.
    - Recommended that its downloaded to a short file path. e.g. ```C:\GitRepos\ardupilot_sitl_docker\```